freeCodeCamp/FreeCodeCampTriviaQuiz/README.md

 ![adding triggers](https://github.com/OcelotDive/FreeCodeCampTriviaQuiz/blob/master/images/awsTriggers.PNG)

+You will also have to create an execution role from the drop down, if it is the first time creating a function choose custom role and follow the instructions.

 If starting with this repo,  click code entry type and select import zip file, otherwise a Lambda blueprint can be used to bootstrap the function rather than start from scratch.